grimfear28/Check-Book-Final-/README.md

 The Checkbook Keeper application allows a user to open up the app, and see a list of available fields to fill out.
 The pre-existing records for the Checkbook Keeper are shown as soon as it is opened.
 The user is allowed to enter an account name, account number, date, and amount.

+If you experience any issues with a file path, you may need to adjust the path through the solution explorer by right-clicking the Checkbook application name and going to properties.

 # Main Application Screen

 ![Main Screen](/Images/MainForm.png "Main Screen")